A MESSAGE FROM OUR DIRECTOR

-Mikiko S. Petrucelli was born in Tokyo, Japan where she first started playing piano at the age of 4.
+Mikiko S. Petrucelli was born in Tokyo, Japan, where she started playing piano at age 4.
 She attended the Mushashino Academia Musicae and received her undergraduate degree in Piano Performance.
-She then moved to Germany and earned a Performance Degree from the Hochschule für Musik in Detmold, Germany.
+She then moved to Germany and earned a Performance Degree from Hochschule für Musik in Detmold, Germany.

-After she returned to Japan, Mikiko played with the string chamber group Uovo as their guest pianist, touring Japan and giving chamber and solo concerts in Germany.
-She has played on NHK radio, the national public radio service in Japan, and won a special award at the Josef Dichter Competition in Vienna, Austria in 2001.
+After she returned to Japan, Dr. Petrucelli played with the string chamber group Uovo as their guest pianist, touring Japan and giving chamber and solo concerts in Germany.
+She has played on NHK radio, the national public radio station in Japan, and won a special award at the Josef Dichter Competition in Vienna, Austria in 2001.

-In 2004 Mikiko moved to the United States and received a Masters of Music from Baylor University and Doctor of Musical Arts in Piano Performance from the University of Nebraska, Lincoln.
+In 2003, Dr. Petrucelli moved to the United States and received a Master’s of Music from Baylor University and Doctor of Musical Arts in Piano Performance from the University of Nebraska, Lincoln.

-In 2008, as a result of winning the Chiara Competition, Mikiko performed Dvorak’s Piano Quintet with the Chiara Quartet.
+In 2008, after winning the Chiara Competition, Dr. Petrucelli performed Dvorák’s Piano Quintet with the Chiara Quartet.
 She has also studied Historical Performance Practice in fortepiano.
 In 2008, she was invited to an international conference as a result of a complete Hixson-Lied Presentation of Scholarly and Creative Activity Grant.
-She attended an international conference “The Art of the Fortepiano” and performed in several concerts in Middelburg, the Netherlands.
+She attended an international conference, “The Art of the Fortepiano,” and performed in several concerts in Middleburg, The Netherlands.